justicedemocrats/new-site/src/pages/candidates/jess-king.md

 donationLink: 'https://secure.actblue.com/donate/jesspa'
 outcome: Won
 image: /img/jd_site_jessking_550x600_061218.jpg
-blurb: >
+blurb: >-
-  Born and raised in Lancaster County, Pennsylvania, Jess King is working mom running for Congress in PA’s 11th District.
-Jess is focused on passing Medicare-for-All and building an America that belongs to all of us, not just the wealthiest and well-connected in Washington.
+  Born and raised in Lancaster County, Pennsylvania, Jess King is a working mom who is running for Congress in PA’s 11th District.
+Jess is focused on passing Medicare for All and building an America that belongs to all of us, not just the wealthiest and most well-connected in Washington.
 ---